standardhealth/cimpl-doc/docs/cimpl6Authoring.md

 ![Data model IG relationship](img_cimpl/Data-model-use-case-model.png)
 <!-- ![CIMPL Modularity](img_cimpl/CIMPLBuildingBlocks.png) -->

-CIMPL allows the modeling author to represent  FHIR **profile**s in one of two ways:
+CIMPL allows the modeling author to represent  FHIR profiles in one of two ways:

-* Define the model specific classes you need using FHIR **resource**s or **profile**s as a base (_clean slate_).
-In this approach, the modeling author already knows the FHIR **resource**s or **profile**s to customize, and defines the **element** constraints or **extension**s in the FHIR **profile** to be created by the new model.
+* Define the model specific classes you need using FHIR resources or profiles as a base (_clean slate_).
+In this approach, the modeling author already knows the FHIR resources or profiles to customize, and defines the element constraints or extensions in the FHIR profile to be created by the new model.
 * Leverage CIMPL's _OBF_ FHIR models.
-In this approach, the modeling author defines their FHIR **profile** and specifies a `Parent` class from [OBF User Guide](cimpl6ObjectiveFHIR.md).
+In this approach, the modeling author defines their FHIR profile and specifies a `Parent` class from [OBF User Guide](cimpl6ObjectiveFHIR.md).

 Each modeling approach has advantages and disadvantages.

-The _clean slate_ authoring approach might be beneficial when prototyping models containing only a small number of new **profile**s with minimal changes from base FHIR.
+The _clean slate_ authoring approach might be beneficial when prototyping models containing only a small number of new profiles with minimal changes from base FHIR.
 However, as the number of customizations increases, maintenance may become more cumbersome and difficult.

 On the other hand, using OBF FHIR models has significant benefits which include but are not limited to:

-* saving the modeling author time in mapping common `Element`s to the equivalent FHIR **element**,
+* saving the modeling author time in mapping common `Element`s to the equivalent FHIR element,
-* ensuring consistency in the representation of commonly used **element**s in different FHIR **resource**s.
+* ensuring consistency in the representation of commonly used elements in different FHIR resources.

 The user must however invest time to understand the OBF logical model.
-Also, OBF does not comprehensively support all FHIR **resource**s, especially the ones introduced in FHIR R4 with a low maturity level.
+Also, OBF does not comprehensively support all FHIR resources, especially the ones introduced in FHIR R4 with a low maturity level.

 ## Logical Model

-Start by understanding the model you want to document in CIMPL, and its relationship to either base FHIR **resource**s and **profile**s, to OBF, or to a combination.
+Start by understanding the model you want to document in CIMPL, and its relationship to either base FHIR resources and profiles, to OBF, or to a combination.

 Keeping in mind that CIMPL is primarily a way to create logical models with the capability to _model-once, translate-to-many_, the modeling author should consider requirements gathering and high level modeling steps.
 While one approach is proposed below, the modeling author is not limited to following these steps and might find better approaches to creating detailed clinical models.